What do I do if I am behind on credits for graduation?

 There are many types of financial aid, including grants, loans, and scholarships.
 You should register with the LHS scholarship database so we can send you information on scholarships we get that fit your criteria.
 Students should be actively researching and applying for scholarships ALL year.
 Check with the Career Center for good websites that you can look at.
 You should NEVER pay a website to look for scholarships.

 How do I request transcripts?

 Go to the Records Clerk and fill out the ½ sheet form and we will send your official transcripts to any college or scholarship you are applying for free of charge, via US mail.
 You can also do this online for a small fee at www.parchment.com (recommended)

 Elite Southwest will be coming on campus to give students information about ordering cap, gown, invitations, and more.
 Their website is www.esbalfour.com

 How do I stay updated throughout the year on senior events?

 Most information will come to students in their classes and this information should be shared with parents.
 Counselors will also reach out via email to parents after giving students information.
 Facebook is a GREAT way to stay up-to-date with all things going on at LHS.
 You can also reference the LHS Guidance webpage for presentation, links, and more.
-Sign up for text notifications through “Remind” by messaging TO: 81010, @lions-2019 in the message.
+Sign up for text notifications through “Remind” by messaging TO: 81010, @2020-3 in the message.